Savanamed/pycaprio/docs/api/annotations.md

 ## The Document object

-Pycaprio uses the `Annotation` object to model INCEpTION's documents, and has these properties:
+Pycaprio uses the `Annotation` object to model INCEpTION's documents, and has the following properties:

 * `project_id`: Id of the project in which the annotated document is located.
 * `document_id`: Id of the annotated document.